Post

 The crawler found /backup from this file.

-3. Accessing /backup showed directory listing with ProductTemplate.java.bak.
+3. I accessed /backup and saw a directory listing with ProductTemplate.java.bak.
 Directory listing Backup file exposed

-4. Found hardcoded password in /backup/ProductTemplate.java.bak: 966yj4yg30h7wcte4dnyskc73xuolkpj Hardcoded credentials Database password in source code
+4. I found a hardcoded password in /backup/ProductTemplate.java.bak: 966yj4yg30h7wcte4dnyskc73xuolkpj.
+Hardcoded credentials Database password in source code

-5. Submitted the password as flag and solved the lab.
+5. I submitted the password as the flag.
+Lab solved.

 Lab 4: Authentication bypass via information disclosure